Table of Contents

-A simple design is one surefire way to keep loading times down, but you should still perform regular load tests to make sure your existing landing page elements aren’t hurting performance.
+A simple design is one surefire way to keep loading times down, but you should still perform regular load tests and website optimizations to make sure your existing landing page elements aren’t hurting performance.
 You don’t want to find out that your landing page isn’t capable of handling high traffic volumes during the holidays or in the final hours of a time-sensitive sale.

-6. Be SEO friendly
+6. Be SEO-friendly

 Landing pages are usually created as destinations for paid ads, not to appear in organic search engine results.
 But that doesn’t mean these pages can’t help your efforts to maximize overall traffic and conversion opportunities.

 For example, some product or service website pages can be indexed for organic search and used for paid traffic.
 This won’t be true in every case, but you can use this technique to save on development costs while building your paid traffic and organic rankings.
 You can also share content and keyword data across paid and organic campaigns to improve targeting and build your brand.